claudelguembu/nasa-path-finder/README.md

 - Added in-line code documentation to core pages and elements
 - Added User Manual to serve as a single, comprehensive reference
 - Added installation instructions for Windows and Ubuntu
+- Added registration and installation instructions for DOUG Software
 - Added instructions to create and consume new STL files

 #### Installation